Villages Around Petworth

 Midhurst is a thriving historic country market town and proudly promotes itself as being the heart of the South Downs National Park.
 The town is a mix of historical architecture including Georgian, Victorian and Edwardian and holds an annual Medieval festival in it’s Medieval market square.
 The town is closely associated with the Cowdray Estate, famous for it’s ruined house and beautiful polo fields, which inject great midsummer excitement into the town each year.

-It is a small but busy village with a traditional countryside pub with a beer garden and serving freshly made food- The Hollist Arms, and a village shop – The Lodsworth Larder– a community run, eco friendly village shop built by local craftsman Ben Law.
+It is a small but busy village with a traditional countryside pub with a beer garden and serving freshly made food- The Hollist Arms, and a village shop – The Lodsworth Larder– a community run, eco-friendly village shop built by local craftsman Ben Law who you may have seen featured on an episode of Grand Designs.
 The shop provides a wide variety of local fresh produce.
-The Lickfold Inn just north of the village is a beautifully restored restaurant and bar providing a modern take on an English pub.
-Lodsworth village hall provides a focus for the village’s sporting activities with spacious grounds and children’s play area.
+The Lickfold Inn just north of the village is a beautifully restored pub and restaurant providing a modern take on an English pub.
+The unusual Herringbone brickwork and timber frame dates from the 15th Centur.y Lodsworth village hall provides a focus for the village’s sporting activities with spacious grounds and children’s play area.
 The village also boasts some notable inhabitants – Sir Ranulph Fiennes and Ernest H Shepherd to name a couple.

 Wisborough Green is a typical beautiful Sussex village with a village green, pond, church, public houses, village shop and post office in the centre of the village.
 There is a Farmers and village market held in the village hall on the 2nd Thursday in the month and with over 30 stall holders it’s a wonderful opportunity to purchase fresh produce from your local farmers and businesses.